Mary Leona Gage

 Mary Leona Gage (April 8, 1939 – October 5, 2010) was an American actress, model and beauty pageant titleholder who was crowned Miss USA 1957, the first from Maryland to capture the Miss USA crown.
-She was stripped of her title when it was revealed that she was 18, married, and the mother of two children.
+She was stripped of her title when it was revealed that she was 18, married, and the mother of two sons.

 Early life

 She was a toddler when her parents moved from Longview, Texas to nearby Wichita Falls.
 Her mother worked two jobs.
 Her father, paralyzed in an industrial accident, stayed home.
 She was 13 years old when she met 24-year-old Gene Ennis, an airman in the U.S. Air Force.
 When Gage became pregnant and attempted to write to Ennis after he shipped out, he never responded.
 A drugstore employee who was getting married suggested she should get married with a volunteer groom.
 Gage agreed and they headed to Oklahoma for a double wedding.
 She married an airman named Edward Thacker.
 At her mother's insistence, the marriage to Thacker was annulled within the week.

 When Ennis came back into her life in 1953, Gage, still only 14, married him in Wichita Falls; they moved to Manhattan Beach, Maryland (near Severna Park).
-She had their second child at age 16.
+She had their second son at age 16.
 The marriage quickly unraveled.
 A doctor suggested that she get a job to ease her pain and prevent a nervous breakdown.
 She was working in a dress shop in Glen Burnie, Maryland, when she met Barbara Mewshaw, a part-time model.
 Mewshaw introduced her to the Walters Modeling Agency and helped her enter the Miss Maryland USA pageant.
 Gage wanted to be in the pageant in the hopes of working as a model.
 Once entered in the contest she won.

 She told the head of the modeling agency that she was married and could not go to the Miss USA pageant.
 She claimed one of the pageant officials told her to lie to the public.
 Pageant officials in Baltimore deny that they told her to lie.

 Both women flew to Long Beach, California, for the Miss USA pageant.